atakanguney/Semantic-Trustworthy-News/README.md

 - Before fetching any news, do not forget to create a repository named as **STN** in working branch of GraphDB.
 Otherwise, database actions won't work.

+- Our ontology is under directory `neo4j/ontology/trustworthy-news.ttl`.
+Please import this file into **STN** repository on GraphDB.

 - Occasionally, you may need to run the following command to clear the cache `docker-compose down -v`, and build the project from scratch.
 This is sometimes required due to the newly added modules.